Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 }
 ```

-All the markdown files to be synced must have frontmatter properties "title" and "sync_to_confluence" set to `true`.
+All the markdown files to be synced must have frontmatter properties "title" and "sync_to_confluence" set to `true` (unless you are using the `filesMetadata` option in the configuration file).
 For example:

 ```markdown
 ---